dpratt3/SoundCrowd/README.md

 Creates and returns a new song with or without an album.

-* Require Authentication: true
+- Require Authentication: true
-* Request
+- Request

-  * Method: ?
+  - Method: POST
-  * URL: ?
+  - URL: /songs/new
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body without an album:
+  - Body without an album:

     ```json
     {